- Monarch butterflies make an annual migration to warmer temperatures, with some populations traveling as far as 3,000 miles.

 - Factors such as loss of flowers, degradation of stopover sites along their migration, and the loss of overwintering habitat in Mexico contribute to their decline.

 It was late December when Dan and I packed up our camera gear and set out for Santa Cruz to see the monarchs.
 Ever the worry-wart, I anxiously clasped and unclasped my hands the entire one-hour drive over.
-“What if we missed them?”, I asked, eyes wide with potential disappointment as he sped down Highway 17.
-It was our first time hearing about the incredible journey of this butterfly, and I was hellbent on witnessing it for myself, despite it being towards the end of their migration.
+“What if we missed them?”, I asked, eyes wide with potential disappointment as we wound down Highway 17.
+It was our first time hearing about the incredible journey of this butterfly, and I was avid about witnessing it for myself despite it being towards the end of their migration.

-We arrived at Natural Bridges State Beach and hiked up the Monarch Trail, only to find that the only butterflies left were a few stragglers in the Eucalypts.
-A friendly ranger told us about a spot down the road at Lighthouse Field State Beach, so we packed up our things and headed out again.
-Racing the sunset, we arrived in the Lighthouse Field parking lot and made our way through the field.
-We were not disappointed this time.
+Racing the sunset, we arrived in the Lighthouse Field parking lot and made our way down a field path leading to a small stand of eucalypts.
 Rounding the a corner on the trail, we were met with a small cluster of trees dripping in orange.
 Tiny flutters gave life to the bright masses, which were unmistakably made of hundreds of butterflies.
-Eyes alive with excitement, we crept closer to see who was left of the 2018 migration overwintering in Santa Cruz.

 The Journey South